This Company Helps the Handicapped Masturbate

 It’s been about two years since we last heard from the Gothenburg Cooperative for Independent Living (GIL).
 Back then they wanted to shine light on shitty pub circumstances for the handicapped with the help of their own brewed beer – which seems to have been working out pretty well.
 “Our beer has won several prizes since we last spoke,” Anders Westgerd, spokesperson for GIL tells me over the phone.
 But the reason we’re talking this time isn’t because of a beverage.
 It’s because he sent me a dildo with a weird handle on the post last week.

-A company called Secreta AB, which specialises in making masturbating a mechanical routine, manufactures the dildo that comes with a special manual.
+A Swedish company called Secreta AB, which specialises in making masturbation a mechanical routine, manufactures the dildo that comes with a special manual (you can watch it below).

 The sex tools make sex a pretty awkward business, both for the disabled and the assistant.
 The process includes sanitary clothing and mechanical jerking off movements.
-Not so nice.
+It’s probably one of the least sexy situations you could ever imagine.

 Videos by VICE